Skip to Content

 Instructions

 • While the milk heats up, whisk together 6 large egg yolks and 3 oz granulated sugar.
-Whisk the hot milk into the egg yolks, then return the mix to the heat.
+Whisk the hot milk into the bowl of egg yolks, then return the mix to the pan.

 • Refrigerate until serving.